Obese Marathoners: Cardio Overkill

 Physical: bodily strain, prolonged sitting or driving, exercise, dental ailments, bad footwear, improper clothing etc.

-Chemical: exposure to pollutants in home and at work, chemical off-gassing of furniture, paint and carpeting, smog (and air quality), hormones and chemicals in the food supply, dehydration and poor nutrition
+Chemical: exposure to pollutants in the home and at work, chemical off-gassing of furniture, paint and carpeting, smog (and air quality), hormones and chemicals in the food supply, dehydration and poor nutrition

 Mental: Tension, anxiety, and depression

 These stressors are cumulative in nature and affect all aspects of physical and cognitive performance.
 It is critical for all endurance athletes to assuage as much of this stress as possible.
 Living and working in the 21 century may certainly be less physically taxing than prior generations but our chemical and mental stressors are clearly much higher.
 Triathlons, Tough Mudders, Cross Fit Games and such have become wildly popular in recent years and are typically attracting those type-A individuals who are already stressed to the tee.
 Not being able to manage all these stresses will leave the body vulnerable to a plethora of injuries, ailments and the preservation of fat.
 When stress is constant and excessive the serum levels of stress hormones, specifically cortisol, tend to malfunction.
 In turn, this directly affects the storage of fat and decreases the amount of adipose tissue your body will use for energy.